PyO3/setuptools-rust/README.rst

    The class for creating rust extensions.

    :param str name: the full name of the extension, including any packages -- ie.
-                    *not* a filename or pathname, but Python dotted name
+      *not* a filename or pathname, but Python dotted name.
+      It is possible to specify multiple binaries, if extension uses `Binsing.Exec` binding mode.
+In that case first argument has to be dictionary.
+      Keys of the dictionary corresponds to compiled rust binaries and values are full name of the executable inside python package.

    :param str path: path to the Cargo.toml manifest file